buildbot/buildbot/master/docs/manual/cfg-global.rst

     c['logMaxSize'] = 1024*1024 # 1M
     c['logMaxTailSize'] = 32768

-.. bbcfg:: logCompressionLimit
+.. bb:cfg:: logCompressionLimit

-The :bbcfg:`logCompressionLimit` enables compression of build logs on disk for logs that are bigger than the given size, or disables that completely if set to ``False``.
+The :bb:cfg:`logCompressionLimit` enables compression of build logs on disk for logs that are bigger than the given size, or disables that completely if set to ``False``.
 The default value is 4k, which should be a reasonable default on most file systems.
 This setting has no impact on status plugins, and merely affects the required disk space on the master for build logs.

-.. bbcfg:: logCompressionMethod
+.. bb:cfg:: logCompressionMethod

-The :bbcfg:`logCompressionMethod` controls what type of compression is used for build logs.
+The :bb:cfg:`logCompressionMethod` controls what type of compression is used for build logs.
 The default is 'bz2', the other valid option is 'gz'.  'bz2' offers better compression at the expense of more CPU time.

-.. bbcfg:: logMaxSize
+.. bb:cfg:: logMaxSize

-The :bbcfg:`logMaxSize` parameter sets an upper limit (in bytes) to how large logs from an individual build step can be.
+The :bb:cfg:`logMaxSize` parameter sets an upper limit (in bytes) to how large logs from an individual build step can be.
 The default value is None, meaning no upper limit to the log size.
-Any output exceeding :bbcfg:`logMaxSize` will be truncated, and a message to this effect will be added to the log's HEADER channel.
+Any output exceeding :bb:cfg:`logMaxSize` will be truncated, and a message to this effect will be added to the log's HEADER channel.

-.. bbcfg:: logMaxTailSize
+.. bb:cfg:: logMaxTailSize

-If :bbcfg:`logMaxSize` is set, and the output from a step exceeds the maximum, the :bbcfg:`logMaxTailSize` parameter controls how much of the end of the build log will be kept.
-The effect of setting this parameter is that the log will contain the first :bbcfg:`logMaxSize` bytes and the last :bbcfg:`logMaxTailSize` bytes of output.
+If :bb:cfg:`logMaxSize` is set, and the output from a step exceeds the maximum, the :bb:cfg:`logMaxTailSize` parameter controls how much of the end of the build log will be kept.
+The effect of setting this parameter is that the log will contain the first :bb:cfg:`logMaxSize` bytes and the last :bb:cfg:`logMaxTailSize` bytes of output.
 Don't set this value too high, as the the tail of the log is kept in memory.